NHSDigital/bcss-playwright/docs/InvestigationDatasetBuilderApplication.md

 ### Overview of `dataset_fields.json`

-The file `investigation_dataset_ui_app/dataset_fields.json` defines all available sections and their fields, including types, descriptions, and options.
+The file `investigation_dataset_ui_app/dataset_fields.json` defines all available sections and their fields, including types, descriptions, and options.<br>
 Each section is a JSON object with either a `"fields"` array (for normal sections) or a `"groups"` array (for drug sections).

 ---